JeffMboya/supermq-docs/docs/kubernetes.md

 ### Adding SuperMQ as a Dependency in a Parent Chart

-If you're building a **parent Helm chart** (e.g. `magistrala`) and want to include SuperMQ as a dependency from your Harbor OCI registry, follow these steps:
+If you're building a **parent Helm chart** (e.g. `magistrala`) and want to include SuperMQ as a dependency from your Private OCI registry, follow these steps:

 #### 1. Define the Dependency in `Chart.yaml`